EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 |image4|\ Are there any significant hits?
 What are the lengths of the matching contigs?
 We would typically filter metagenomic contigs at a length of 500bp.
 Would any PhiX contamination remain after this filter?

-Within the /opt/data/assemblies folder there is a second cleaned contigs file with contigs <500bp filtered and contamination removed.
+Within the /opt/data/assemblies folder there is a second cleaned contigs file with contigs <500bp filtered out and contamination removed.

 |image3|\ Lets assess the statistics of assemblies before and after quality control.